 Don’t skip one of my favorite summer 2020 book releases, The Guest List by Lucy Foley.
 Set on a haunted Irish island, bloggers and mystery lovers will find The Guest List enthralling and funny.

 A waitress finds a dead body during extravagant wedding festivities.
 The groomsmen are part of this weird childhood cult-like prep school, and they are mean AF.
 The women have destructive and poisonous relationships with the men in their lives.
 Everyone has secrets and a motive.
 Whodunnit?
 Amazon | Goodreads | Book Information→

 Horror | Suspense | Book Set In Vermont*

-I just finished up spooky new summer 2020 book release, Home Before Dark by Riley Sager.
+I just finished up spooky new summer 2020 book release and BOTM selection, Home Before Dark by Riley Sager.
 Twenty-five years ago, Maggie lived a haunted house, or so her father wrote about in the Book.
 With her father now dead, Maggie learns that he never sold the creepy home that both made and ruined their lives.

 Book of the Month alerted me to July 2020 book release, One To Watch, and I decided that I needed more rom-com in my life this summer.
 One To Watch is the perfect escapist beach read.
 You’ll laugh, smile, and cry.

 Bea Schumacher is a plus-size fashion blogger invited on a Bachelorette-like show, Main Squeeze.
 Bea agrees to be on reality TV with the caveat that she doesn’t really want to fall in love.
 But ya know…

 Did Not Finish (DNF) Upcoming Summer 2020 Book Releases:

 Most Anticipated Summer 2020 Book Releases In Our TBR Pile